 console.lognear the error to get more insight into the problem.
 A heavier option is to debug webpack through Chrome Dev Tools.

 Sometimes it's fastest to drop the error to a search engine and gain an answer that way.
-Other than that this is a good debugging order.
+Other than that this is an excellent debugging order.
 If your setup worked in the past, you could also consider using commands like git bisect to figure out what has changed between the known working state and the current broken one.

 You'll learn about the most common errors next and how to deal with them.

 You can end up with this error if you make an entry path point at a place that does not exist.
 The error message tells you what path webpack fails to find.

 You can get the error in two ways.
-Either by breaking a loader definition so that it points to a loader that does not exist, or by breaking an import path within your code so that it points to a module that doesn't exist.
+Either by breaking a loader definition so that it points to a loader that does not exist or by breaking an import path within your code so that it leads to a module that doesn't exist.
 The message points out what to fix.

 There's another subtle loader related error.
 If a package matching to a loader name that does not implement the loader interface exists, webpack matches to that and gives a runtime error that says the package is not a loader.

 loader: "eslint" instead of

 loader: "eslint-loader", you'll receive this error.
 If the package doesn't exist at all, the